Relativistic Black-Scholes model: Introduction

+The paper is organised as follows.
+In Section 2 we present the main idea investigated in the paper.
 In Section 3 we review the correspondence between the relativistic diffusion equation, the telegraphers equation and the Dirac equation found a few decades ago \cite{Goldstein, Kac, GJKS, JS, Orsingher1,Orsingher2}.
-The diffusion equation can be obtained from the telegrapher equation in the limit $v \to \infty$, where $v$ is the velocity of a particle.
-Since the Black-Scholes equation is equivalent to the diffusion equation in the $x=\ln S$ variables, we make a proposal that its proper relativistic extension is given by the telegrapher equation with $v $ replaced by $c_m$ (Section 4).
-As a result, in Section 5, we arrive at a pricing formula for options and present numerical analysis for option prices, put-call parity and implied volatility.
-In particular we find that the proposed formula allows for arbitrage opportunities.
-In the region of parameters where put-call parity is not violated significantly we calculated the implied volatility and find a volatility-frown like effect.
-Lastly we perform the $1/c_m$ expansions and find exact formula for $1/c_m^2$ corrections ($1/c_m$ terms give no contribution).
-This result can then be used to evaluate the implied volatility exactly when $c_m$ is large.
+Based on the discussion in Section 3, in Section 4 we propose a generalisation of the geometric Brownian motion to the case where finite velocity $c_m$ is taken into account.
+We then use the pricing formula for vanilla derivatives and perform the $1/c_m$ expansion for option prices.
+This result can then be used to evaluate the implied volatility exactly, when $c_m$ is large.